-These professionals help patients with developmental, mental, emotional, or physical disabilities to develop coping strategies.
+These professionals help patients with developmental, mental, emotional, and/or physical disabilities develop coping strategies.
 A typical counselor's duties include developing employment plans and coordinating assistive services.Explore Career Information Explore California Rehabilitation Counselor Certification

-- Substance Abuse, Behavioral Disorder, and Mental Health Counselors: Behavioral and mental health counselors treat patients diagnosed with a range of issues, from suicidal tendencies to eating disorders.
-Substance abuse counselors see patients with addiction problems and develop strategies for sobriety.Explore Career Information Explore California Substance Abuse Counselor Certification
+Behavioral disorder counselors treat patients diagnosed with various issues, including sex addiction and eating disorders.
+Substance abuse counselors see patients with drug and alcohol addiction problems and help them develop strategies for sobriety.Explore Career Information Explore California Substance Abuse Counselor Certification